habenkiros/zala_commerce/README.md

 This Web App was built as a final project for the Code Institute's classroom bootcamp.
 It is a **fictional** Ecommerce site built with Python's *Django* framework - no template was used.

-## Live Demo

-**Follow this link to view deployed version of the web app https://conor-dev-summaries.herokuapp.com/**

 ## Built with
 1. Django
 2. Python